edannenberg/kubler/bb-dock/nginx-proxy/README.md

 For security reasons the conf container is separated from the nginx container because [docker-gen][] requires the host's docker socket.
 Check the nginx-proxy-conf documentation for more details.

-Finally start a regular nginx container, notice the -e flag:
+Finally start a regular nginx container(s), notice the -e flag:

     $ docker run -d \
         -e VIRTUAL_HOST=foo.void \